YG15/DataHack2019/data/datasets for anomaly detection/readme.txt

 data (X) and outlier labels (y) concatenated with y as last column.
 Read with no headers.

+** EDIT: After playing with the ForestCover dataset and getting very poor results with both DBScan and isolated forest, I think this is a bad dataset for an unsupervised oulier detection task (as opposed to supervised classification).
+This is because the data points labeled as outliers are easily separable from the others, but are too clustered together in one part of the feature space to qualify as outliers as they are defined by these algorithms - i.e., being sufficiently far from other data points.
+In other words, the algorithms found outliers all around the sparse outskirts of the feature space while the labeled outliers were all found in one side of it.
+**

 Dataset		points		dim		outliers
 ____________________________________________________________